13 Affordable Restaurants to Try in Reykjavik

 • Average price level: About 3,000 ISK (21 USD) for refillable bread-bowl soup

-The menu is straightforward yet comforting, offering an assortment of options including the Fisherman’s Favorite fish stew, a hearty spicy tomato soup, and, most notably, an unlimited-refill meat and shellfish soup, all paired with fresh bread.
+The menu is short and deliberate.
+There’s the Fisherman’s Favorite fish stew, a spicy tomato soup, and the unlimited-refill meat and shellfish soup, all served with fresh bread.
+It’s the kind of food that requires no explanation and no effort to enjoy.

 Icelandic Street Food – Customer Ratings